-The informative video reveals how a small, family-run cookie cutter business makes their products.
+People have had their minds blown by a fascinating video that reveals how a small, family-run cookie cutter business makes their products.

-Cookie cutter company Off The Beaten Path’s video has left people’s jaws on the floor and, after just a few seconds into the footage, you’ll surely now understand why.
+Cookie cutter company Off The Beaten Path’s video has left people’s jaws on the floor and just seconds into the footage you’ll see why.

-Needless to say it’s a particularly busy time of year for the company, and now that you've seen the fascinating footage, you’ll likely never look at Christmas tree-shaped cookies in the same way ever again.
+Needless to say it’s a particularly busy time of year for the company, and after watching this clip, you’ll never bake Christmas tree-shaped cookies in the same way.
+Watch the video below:

 Basically, the first step is to make the cookie cutter coils, which are tin strips rolled into a ring using special machinery.

 Then, the special machines that are seen shaping the cookie cutters do so by applying pressure to the circular tin strips while they’re pushed against a metal shape mould.

 Once the cookie cutters have been shaped, they’re welded before being packaged up to be sent to budding bakers.
 How cool is that?

 Seeing as we’ve established cookie cutters are a big go this Christmas, now might be a good time to point out some culinary no-nos before the big day rolls around.

 For example, don’t even think about using your microwave to cook big items, as money saving expert Martin Lewis pointed out it could cost you a pretty penny.

 Speaking on his podcast, Martin warned against the use of energy gobbling microwaves, telling listeners: “The problem with the equation for heating equipment is an oven is going to be about 2000W.